Martin-Rudolph/cuDebye/README.md

 **Wrong atom numbers specified for the subgroups and false ordering of the positions will result in false diffraction patterns.**

 Exceeding the magnitude of 999.9999 Angstrom for x, y or z can decrease the accuracy, as only single precision numbers are used to store the atomic positions.
-For this reason, it is recommended to shift the cluster center to zero.
+For this reason, it is recommended to shift the cluster center to 0.

 ### Check your Parameters
 In the _Windows_ console (cmd) you can check if all parameters were read correct: